Sasikumar-R007/Candidate-Dashboard/replit.md

 - Session-based identification ensures privacy and isolation
 - Messages poll every 3 seconds to show new support replies

+#### Automatic Response Features

+When users send messages, the chat provides immediate feedback:
+1. **Welcome Message**: First-time users see "Hello!
+How can we help you today?"
+2. **Typing Indicator**: After sending a message, a 3-dot animation appears for 1.5 seconds
+3. **Auto-Response**: System automatically responds with "Thank you for your message.
+Our team will get back to you shortly."
+4. These features work across all user profiles (candidate, recruiter, admin, client, team leader) since ChatDock is a shared component

 ## Security Features

 - **Session Isolation**: Each user session has a unique `supportUserId` preventing message cross-contamination